All photos courtesy of Southeastern Guide Dogs

 With National Volunteer Month in April, it’s never too early to start planning how you’d like to give back to your community and make a difference.
 And what better way to do so than by working with extraordinary dogs and wonderful people?

 Southeastern Guide Dogs (SEGD) is an organization that transforms lives by creating and nurturing partnerships between people and dogs.
 Situated on a 33-acre large campus in Palmetto, the organization breeds, raises and trains guide dogs, service dogs and skilled companion dogs for those in need.
 People with vision loss, veterans with disabilities and children with significant challenges are all eligible to receive a skilled dog, free of charge to them.

-Elyse Chaplin, Senior Director of SEGD, initially reached out to the organization looking to fulfill her passion for helping people.
-She was hired to write grants for the organization and quickly fell in love.
+Elyse Chaplin, Senior Director of Strategic Partnerships, initially reached out to the organization looking to fulfill her passion for helping people.
+She was hired to cultivate relationships with individuals and corporations that are interested in becoming a part of the Southeastern Guide Dogs family and supporting the mission.
 “I’ve never been this happy in my career my whole life,” Elyse says.
-“The dogs are truly our treasures.”
+“Our dogs change people’s lives every day.
+They are truly our treasures.”

 Once the bred puppies are born, their learning begins as early as two days old.
 After a full two years of training, the dogs know 20 to 40 cues to help assist their future human companions.
 They also learn when to “disobey,” for instances where their human would be in harm’s way, such as if a visually impaired person cannot see oncoming traffic as they cross the street.